Who can make a TAC claim?

 - A person was injured or died in an interstate accident and was in a Victorian registered vehicle.

-- New South Wales - Motor Accidents Authority
+- New South Wales - State Insurance regulatory Authority

 - Northern Territory - Territory Insurance Office